chellkamp/DealerOnCodingTest/README.md

-# DriverOnCodingTest
+# DealerOnCodingTest
-This Visual Studio solution contains Chris Hellkamp's submission for the DriverOn code assessment.
+This Visual Studio solution contains Chris Hellkamp's submission for the DealerOn code assessment.